Suspect fatally shot after leading Delaware State Police on pursuit on I-95 south - NewsBreak

 Delaware State Police gave additional updates Friday afternoon.

-Police say they are in the early stages of their investigation.
-Right now, detectives are processing several crime scenes.
+Police say they attempted CPR but the suspect died at the scene.

+The man's name has not been released.
+Right now, the investigation continues and detectives are processing several crime scenes.